Which Social Network Should You Advertise On?

 The Bad: This social media network hasn’t received nearly as much engagement as the other three sites mentioned in this blog.
 It only has 540 million users; compared to the others, this is very low.
 It also doesn’t support advanced targeting options as Facebook does.
 Here, you can segment ads based on demographic targeting, contextual targeting and device targeting.

 The promotion policies are also very restrictive, so contests,

 promos and giveaways aren’t a possibility, which stops many companies from advertising here.
 For this reason, the best way your business can use this site is for its SEO feature.
 This feature is also limited, however; if you’re not in someone’s circles, it won’t help Google get your website seen by those users

 The Good: Facebook has the largest audience, with over 1.19 billion registered users.
 The major plus with advertising here is the visibility it could give to your company.
 This makes Facebook a great choice for a small business.
 With the option to advertise based on location, you can easily increase your reach.
 Unlike LinkedIn, it’s a very cost-effective option.
 You can spend as little as a dollar a day per ad.

 Another pro with Facebook ads is their advanced targeting options.
 When advertising on Facebook, you can target viewers based on six different categories: location, gender, likes/interests, relationship status, workplace and education.

 They also do their own form of A/B testing for you.
-Facebook lets you create multiple ad variations and uses the best performing ad set from those variations.
-This gives you very valuable information into the effectiveness of each ad your company is producing.
+Facebook lets you create multiple ad variations and uses the best-performing ad set from those variations.
+This gives you very valuable information about the effectiveness of each ad your company is producing.

 The Bad: Facebook as advertising only has one crucial drawback you should keep in mind: the metrics that Facebook provides regarding ad performance are (currently) pretty minuscule compared to other sites.